alexander-soare/framework-agnostic-vqe-tutorial/01_Prereading.md

 Remember that the Hamiltonian is an operator which, among other properties, has a matrix representation with eigenvalues equivalent to the various energies of the quantum system (_if that caught you off guard, I'd recommend you brush up on the Hamiltonian and postulate 2 of quantum mechanics_).

-Keep in mind that the size of a Hamiltonian's matrix representation scales with an $n$ qubit system as $2^n$.
+Keep in mind that the size of a Hamiltonian's matrix representation scales with an _n_ qubit system as _2<sup>n</sup>_.
 It's pretty safe to say then that 50-100 qubit systems (like NISQ devices) are pretty much impossible to represent exactly on a classical computer.

 _Pause...
 Do the back-of-the envelope calculation.
-A 50 qubit system has a Hamiltonian with $2^100$ entries.
-If we were to matrix-multiply with the corresponding $2^50$ long state vector that's $2^100$ multiplication operations (plus sums).
-An NVIDIA Tesla V100 GPU can get to around 10^14 floating point operations (FLOPS) per second.
+A 50 qubit system has a Hamiltonian with 2<sup>100</sup> entries.
+If we were to matrix-multiply with the corresponding 2<sup>50</sup> long state vector that's 2<sup>100</sup> multiplication operations (plus sums).
+An NVIDIA Tesla V100 GPU can get to around 10<sup>14</sup> floating point operations (FLOPS) per second.
 Plug that all into your favorite calculator and you get that it would take several hundreds of thousands of years.
 You can do a similar exercise to figure out how many of your hardrive it would take to actually represent the Hamiltonian.
 Unpause..._

 #### We want to get the ground state energy